-70 IAS 37 Provisions, Contingent Liabilities and Contingent Assets does not provide any guidance on where to recognise resulting income and expenses.
-This would mean that they should be recognised in profit or loss following IAS 1 unless another standard requires recognition in OCI.
-As the amounts represent estimated cash EFRAG Board meeting 03 June 2015 outflows (and changes in those estimates), recognising the expenses from these liabilities and the effect of changes in these liabilities in profit or loss would generally be what EFRAG's proposals in this paper would lead to (see paragraphs 26 - 28 above).
-Re-measurements would under the proposed model be regarded in a similar way to impairment losses and reversals of such losses.
-These should accordingly be reported in profit or loss which is similar to the requirements of IAS 37.
+- 1AS 37 Provisions, Contingent Liabilities and Contingent Assets does not provide any guidance on where to recognise resulting income and expenses.
+This would mean that they should be recognised in profit or loss following IAS 1 unless another Standard requires recognition in OCI.
+As the amounts represent estimated cash outflows (and changes in those estimates), recognising the expenses from these liabilities and the effect of changes in these liabilities in profit or loss would generally be the effect of the proposals in this paper (see paragraphs 27 - 29 above).
+Remeasurements would under the proposed model be regarded in a similar way to impairment losses and reversals of such losses.
+These should accordingly be reported in profit or loss which is similar to the requirements of IAS 37. - 73 Whether the discount rate should be updated, and if so, whether the effect of changes should be reported in profit or loss would deserve further debate, and is accordingly out of the scope of this paper.